iclr-blogposts/2023/_posts/2022-12-01-bsuite-applications.md

 ### 0.3 Motivation

-The authors of *bsuite* stated, "Our aim is that these experiments can help provide a bridge between theory and practice, with benefits to both sides" ([Osband et al. , 2020](https://iclr.cc/virtual_2020/poster_rygf-kSYwH.html)).
-As discussed in ([0.1](#01-background)), establishing clear benchmarks can yield applied progress, which in turn can accelerate theoretical progress.
-The use of *bsuite* in this manner seems highly fruitful since its environments are targeted, which allows for hypothesis testing and eventual formalization into provable guarantees.
-As such, <span style="color: red;">it is instrumental that the applied aspect of *bsuite* is emphasized through the adoption and diverse application of reinforcement learning practitioners</span>.
+The authors of bsuite stated, "Our aim is that these experiments can help provide a bridge between theory and practice, with benefits to both sides" ([Osband et al. , 2020](https://iclr.cc/virtual_2020/poster_rygf-kSYwH.html)).
+As discussed in the background section, establishing clear benchmarks can yield applied progress, which in turn can accelerate theoretical progress.
+The use of bsuite in this manner seems highly fruitful since its environments are targeted, which allows for hypothesis testing and eventual formalization into provable guarantees.
+As such, <span style="color: red;">it is instrumental that the applied aspect of bsuite is emphasized through the adoption and diverse application of reinforcement learning practitioners</span>.

 The applied examples in the published paper are rather meagre: there are two examples of algorithm comparison on two specific environments and three example comparisons of algorithms, optimizers, and ensemble sizes across the entire *bsuite* gamut in the appendix.
-The two examples on the specific environments showcase how *bsuite* can be used for directed algorithm improvement, but the experiments in the appendices only discuss the general notion of agent comparison using *bsuite* scores.
+The two examples on the specific environments showcase how bsuite can be used for directed algorithm improvement, but the experiments in the appendices only discuss the general notion of agent comparison using bsuite scores.
 In addition to the examples, the authors supply some comments throughout the paper that provide hints regarding the applied usage of *bsuite*.
 Looking at the [paper reviews](https://openreview.net/forum?id=rygf-kSYwH), [reviewer #1](https://openreview.net/forum?id=rygf-kSYwH&noteId=rkxk2BR3YH) mentioned how there was no explicit conclusion from the evaluation, and [reviewer #3](https://openreview.net/forum?id=rygf-kSYwH&noteId=rJxjmH6otS) mentioned that examples of diagnostic use and concrete examples would help support the paper.
-Furthermore, [reviewer #2](https://openreview.net/forum?id=rygf-kSYwH&noteId=SJgEVpbAFr) encouraged publication of *bsuite* at a top venue to see traction within with the RL research community, and the [program chairs](https://openreview.net/forum?id=rygf-kSYwH&noteId=7x_6G9OVWG) mentioned how success or failure can rely on community acceptance.
-Considering that *bsuite* received a spotlight presentation at ICLR 2020 and has amassed over 100 citations in the relatively small field of RL reproducibility during the past few years, *bsuite* has all intellectual merit and some community momentum to reach the level of timeless benchmark in RL research. <span style="color: red;">To elevate *bsuite* to the status of a timeless reinforcement learning benchmark and to help bridge the theoretical and applied sides of reinforcement learning, we believe that it is necessary to develop and document concrete *bsuite* examples that help answer difficult and prevailing questions throughout the reinforcement learning development process</span>.
+Furthermore, [reviewer #2](https://openreview.net/forum?id=rygf-kSYwH&noteId=SJgEVpbAFr) encouraged publication of bsuite at a top venue to see traction within with the RL research community, and the [program chairs](https://openreview.net/forum?id=rygf-kSYwH&noteId=7x_6G9OVWG) mentioned how success or failure can rely on community acceptance.
+Considering that *bsuite* received a spotlight presentation at ICLR 2020 and has amassed over 100 citations in the relatively small field of RL reproducibility during the past few years, bsuite has all intellectual merit and some community momentum to reach the level of timeless benchmark in RL research. <span style="color: red;">To elevate bsuite to the status of a timeless reinforcement learning benchmark and to help bridge the theoretical and applied sides of reinforcement learning, we believe that it is necessary to develop and document concrete *bsuite* examples that help answer difficult and prevailing questions throughout the reinforcement learning development process</span>.

 ### 0.4 Contribution Statement